tstafylakis/Lipreading-ResNet/README.md

 ## Deep word embeddings for visual speech recognition

-I will soon upload the code here.
 It is largely based on this code, with some differences mainly on the backend and on the use of word boundaries.